bbatsov/batsov.com/_posts/2022-06-09-modern-emacs-redux.md

 I totally loved this comment!
 To set the record straight - I'm not opposed to modernizing Emacs, but rather to a particular notion of what modernization is about.
-I'm concerned about is meddling with the essence of Emacs (e.g. its Elisp core) to chase after potential users that might never materialize.
-I'm also tired of non-stop comparisons with editors like Sublime Text and VS Code and all the people urging Emacs to try to emulate them.
-There's a popular saying that always comes to my mind when I hear something like this:
+I'm concerned about meddling with the essence of Emacs (e.g. its Elisp core) to chase after potential users that might never materialize.
+I'm also tired of non-stop comparisons with editors like Sublime Text and VS Code and all the people urging Emacs to try to emulate them.[^1] There's a popular saying that always comes to my mind when I hear something like this:

 > If we all think alike then nobody's thinking at all.